TeamKarbonOfficial/Duo_Run/README.md

 - Make an endgame situation function
     - Extend the CustomGUIBox to fit 4 buttons in a 2 x 2 button matrix. **DONE**
     - Display a proper integer score in a rather convincing font. **In progress**
-    - Display a 2 x 2 button matrix consisting of "Leaderboard", "Menu", "Play Again" and "Achievements" **In progress*
+    - Display a 2 x 2 button matrix consisting of "Leaderboard", "Main Menu", "Play Again" and "Achievements" **In progress*
-    - Figure out if that Achievements button should be in the main menu instead... :P
+        - Fix lotsa bugs with Leaderboard and Achievements button
+        - Make sure the Main Menu button and Achievements button actually work.
-- Create levels **done**
+- Create levels **TODO**
+    - Gradually increase difficulty as game time passes.
+        - Increase speed
+        - Increase Spawn rate
+        - Spawn obstacles that move (Might be a little complex tho XD)
 - Create a level select screen **DONE**
     - Make proper GUI **DONE**
 - Create a main menu screen